-- LOC appears when the ignition is on. - Press MN and 000 will appear on the display. - Press MN again to make the last two digits agree with your code. - Press HR to make the first one or two digits agree with your code. - Press AM-FM after you have confirmed that the code matches the secret code you have written down.
+- 1. Turn the ignition on.
+LOC will appear on the display. - 2.
+Press MN and 000 will appear on the display. - 3.
+Press MN again to make the last two digits agree with your code. - 4.
+Press HR to make the first one or two digits agree with your code. - Press AM-FM after you have confirmed that the code matches the secret code you have written down.
 The display will show SEC, indicating the radio is now operable and secure.